lalynjay/weather_classification/README.md

-# Weather Classification- Good Day for a BBQ?
+# Fire Up the Grill?

+## Using Classification Modeling to Predict Weather Outcomes

 ### Lynn Anderson